Ready, Set, Food! vs. Peanut Powders For Babies

 Learn why 1000+ doctors recommend Ready, Set, Food! over peanut powders like Hello Peanut and Lil Mixins and how Ready, Set, Food! provides the exact dose for your baby based on landmark clinical trials.

-According to new guidelines from the National Institutes of Health (NIH) and American Academy of Pediatrics (AAP), feeding your baby common allergy-causing foods early and often can help reduce their food allergy risk.
+According to new guidelines from the National Institutes of Health (NIH) and American Academy of Pediatrics (AAP), feeding your baby common allergy-causing foods early.
 These guidelines are based on recent landmark clinical studies, including the LEAP (Learning Early About Peanut Allergy) study.

-For the best chance at preventing food allergies, the guidelines recommend:
+For the best chance at early allergen introduction, the guidelines recommend:

 - Introducing common allergy-causing foods as early as 4-6 months of age

 - Continuing to feed your baby these foods multiple times a week, for several months.